michaelofsbu/SpatialCorrection/README.md

 python noise_generator.py --gts_root your/gt/root/ --save_root your/save/root/
 ```
 To generate random dilation and erosion noise, add `--noisetype DE` to the above command.\
-Other arguments can be set accordingly by detailed descriptions inside the function.
+Other arguments can be set accordingly with detailed descriptions inside the function.

 ## Citing